Elicit logoElicit

 Can I use Elicit and Semantic Scholar together?

 Yes, many users combine Elicit and Semantic Scholar in their workflow.
-Elicit excels at literature search, while Semantic Scholar shines with smart paper search.
+Elicit excels at paper discovery, while Semantic Scholar shines with smart paper search.
 Using both allows you to leverage the strengths of each tool, though this means managing two subscriptions — though free tiers can help manage costs.

 What's the main difference between Elicit and Semantic Scholar?